Savvythelegend/PGDocs/docs/connection_pooling.md

 A `PodMonitor` correctly pointing to a pooler can be created by the operator by setting `.spec.monitoring.enablePodMonitor` to `true` in the `Pooler` resource.
 The default is `false`.

-!!!
-Important
+:::important
-    Any change to `PodMonitor` created automatically is overridden by the operator at the next reconciliation cycle.
+Any change to `PodMonitor` created automatically is overridden by the
+    operator at the next reconciliation cycle.
 If you need to customize it, you can do so as shown in the following example.